 One of the sandbars you can visit during your island hopping tours in Balabac.
 This is one of the longest islands in the Philippines!
 Also one of the most beautiful and one of my favorite spots we visited!

 Punta Sebaring (Bugsuk Island)

 I think this is the farthest island that we have ever visited.
 We took long hours to get here while facing the huge waves.
 Despite that, it was worth seeing the island.
-Although you have to be very careful with sand mines (or locally known as niknik), it is still one of the best sandbars and beaches ever!
+Although you have to be very careful with sand mines (locally known as niknik), it is still one of the best sandbars and beaches ever!
 As we docked our boat near the shore, I told myself that I wouldn’t go down to avoid getting bitten by the niknik.
 But our tour guide convinced me to get down to experience the beauty of the island that it offers.

 So I got off our boat and went to the shore, not minding the niknik bites that I might get after.
 As I stepped on the island’s sand, I just felt mesmerized by it!
-I could say that this island has got the most powdery and finest sandbar I set foot on!
+I could say that this island has got the powdery and finest sandbar I set foot on!
 It amazed me.
 One of the best island beaches I have ever seen so far!
 I enjoyed walking for a while; my feet sank into the sand.
 Thanks to our local tour guide, I got some stories about Punta Sebaring.

-This is our final stop on the last day of our trip since we had to get back to Buliluyan port and Puerto Princesa City.
+This is our final stop on the last day of our trip since we had to get back to Buliluyan Port and Puerto Princesa City.